 I wasn’t broke but I didn’t have much money either.
-Even with living at home, I ran out of what little I had quite fast, and again I had no plan for what to do if and when I run out of money.
+Even with living at home, I ran out of what little I had quite fast, and again I had no plan for what to do if and when I ran out of money.

 4. Youthful Folly

 I was convinced I could wing it until I completed the great novel.
-I just had to finish it and everything would magically fall into place and work out as only a know it all youth would believe.
+I just had to finish it and everything would magically fall into place and work out as only a know-it-all youth would believe.

-Out of all the reasons above, the number 1 reason I failed was lack of proper planning.
+Out of all the reasons above, the number 1 reason I failed was a lack of proper planning.
 A valid plan is vital if you want to achieve anything.

 Without a proper plan, you’re basically just winging it until doomsday comes crashing down on you, or failure for a less dramatic word.

-You also need structure – you need to know where you’re going, why you’re going there and how you’re going to get there.
+You also need structure – you need to know where you’re going, why you’re going there, and how you’re going to get there.
 You can deviate along the way if you wish but as long as your bases are covered, you will come out on top.

-Check out A Guide to Getting Started with a Plan for tips, tricks and best practices for taking the first step in the direction of achieving a goal, getting your money right and paying off debt.
+Check out A Guide to Getting Started with a Plan for tips, tricks, and best practices for taking the first step in the direction of achieving a goal, getting your money right, and paying off debt.